-Use only the manufacturer's recommended coolant.
+Use only the manufacturer's recommended engine coolant (antifreeze).
 Refer to "Fluids, Lubricants, and Genuine Parts" in "Maintaining Your Vehicle" for further information.

-- Mixing of coolants other than specified HOAT engine coolants may result in engine damage and may decrease corrosion protection.
-If a non-HOAT coolant is introduced into the cooling system in an emergency, it should be replaced with the specified coolant as soon as possible. - Do not use plain water alone or alcohol-based engine coolant (antifreeze) products.
-Do not use additional rust inhibitors or antirust products, as they may not be compatible with the radiator engine coolant and may plug the radiator. - This vehicle has not been designed for use with propylene glycol-based coolants.
-Use of propylene glycol-based coolants is not recommended.
+- Mixing of engine coolant (antifreeze) other than specified HOAT engine coolant (antifreeze), may result in engine damage and may decrease corrosion protection.
+If a non-HOAT engine coolant (antifreeze) is introduced into the cooling system in an emergency, it should be replaced with the specified engine coolant (antifreeze) as soon as possible. - Do not use water alone or alcohol-based engine coolant (antifreeze) products.
+Do not use additional rust inhibitors or antirust products, as they may not be compatible with the engine coolant | 7 (antifreeze) and may plug the radiator. - This vehicle has not been designed for use with propylene glycol-based engine coolant (antifreeze).
+Use of propylene glycol-based engine coolant (antifreeze) is not recommended.